saurabhgupta0/Diwali-sales-analysis/README.md

 problem statement

-which gender type and what location should we target in order to generate maximum revenue? which product category having high demand across india?
+which gender type and what location should we target in order to generate maximum revenue? which product category mostly demanded across india?

 overview: